riccardobernardi/Manifold-Learning-and-Graph-Kernels/README.md

 ### 3.2 What is a Graph kernel

 A graph kernel is a kernel function that computes an inner product on graphs.
 Graph kernels can be intuitively understood as functions measuring the similarity of pairs of graphs.
 They allow kernelized learning algorithms such as support vector machines to work directly on graphs, without having to do feature extraction to transform them to fixed-length, real-valued feature vectors.
+Here a graphical way to see the kernel graph isomorphism problem:

 <img src="/Users/rr/PycharmProjects/Manifold-Learning-and-Graph-Kernels/images/graph-kernels-13-638.jpg" style="zoom:67%;" />

-All starts with Graph isomorphism: Find a mapping f of the vertices of G1 to the vertices of G2 such that G1 and G2 are identical;
+All starts with Graph isomorphism: Find a mapping f of the vertices of G1 to the vertices of G2 such that G1 and G2 are identical; Here an example of an isomorphism problem:

 <img src="/Users/rr/PycharmProjects/Manifold-Learning-and-Graph-Kernels/images/1etPf.jpg" style="zoom:67%;" />